 To avoid closing our public beaches entirely to protect nesting birds, the state of Oregon entered into a pact with the federal government known as a Habitat Conservation Plan, launched in 2010.
 Thanks to these targeted recovery efforts in Oregon, mostly focused on the south and central coast, the plover population has increased—2018 surveys indicated a minimum of 524 birds of breeding age, of which 79% were actually observed nesting.
 (It appears that there was about a 49% nesting success rate, meaning that young birds were observed hatched at the site.)
 This remains a perilously small and vulnerable population.
 Snowy Plovers are still largely absent at most historical north coast nesting sites.

-The Oregon Parks and Recreation Department (OPRD), which leads the recovery efforts for Oregon, maintains a website with background information on the Western Snowy Plover management efforts.
+The Oregon Parks and Recreation Department (OPRD), which leads the recovery efforts for Oregon, maintains a website (see above) with background information on the Western Snowy Plover management efforts.
 Here you will also find links to the Habitat Conservation Plan, and to the report on how the program fared in 2018.

 CoastWatchers have a special role to play in keeping an eye out for nesting plovers in unexpected areas not already protected, and watching for and reporting violations of protected nesting area restrictions.
 (Whether or not to reprove violators on the spot is a judgment call; under no circumstances get into an altercation—leave that to the State Police and Oregon Parks and Recreation Department beach rangers.)